 - Announcements are made in the: September Issue of Materials Evaluation

-- Applications begin 1st of September and end 1st of December (All applications must be electronically)
+- Applications deadline is the 1st of December (All applications must be electronically)

-- The University Programs Committee will provide its recommendation to the ASNT Board of Directors during ASNT’s Research Symposium
+- The Financial Awards Committee will provide its recommendation to the ASNT Board of Directors during ASNT’s Research Symposium

 - Recipients will be notified following the Research Symposium